Trace Log to Sequence Diagram Conversion

 Statement Templates

 If you browse customize.py, you will see that the trace extraction regular expressions and the FDL statement generation templates are defined to next to each other.
-You would rarely need to change the FDL generation templates but they give you a context for defining the regular expressions.
+You would rarely need to change the FDL generation templates.

 Refer to the example below. invokeRegex regular expression extracts named fields, called, method and params.
 These fields along with the caller are used in the FDL template.